RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [ACIA Serial Module](https://rc2014.co.uk/modules/serial-io/).

-Also Grant Searle's [CP/M on breadboard](http://searle.x10host.com/cpm/index.html) hardware is supported if a 32kB ROM is used, and Steve Cousins' [SC108 (Z80, 128k RAM, 32k ROM)](https://smallcomputercentral.com/projects/z80-processor-module-for-rc2014/) Module could be exchanged for items 2., 3., 4., and 5., because Richard Deane cared enough to ask.
+Also Grant Searle's [CP/M on breadboard](http://searle.x10host.com/cpm/index.html) hardware is supported if a 32kB ROM is used, and Steve Cousins' [SC108 Module (Z80, 128k RAM, 32k ROM)](https://smallcomputercentral.com/projects/z80-processor-module-for-rc2014/) Module could be exchanged for items 2., 3., 4., and 5., because Richard Deane cared enough to ask.
 Thanks Richard.

 As noted both SD Cards and Compact Flash cards are also supported in their native 16-bit PATA mode, as shown below.